juftin/dotfiles/docs/dotfiles/features.md

 tools and configurations.
 These configurations are based on my personal preferences and are designed to be sensible defaults for most users.

+This project functions by symbolically linking the configuration files and directories in this repository to their appropriate locations on your system.
+Some tools and frameworks require that you clone the repository locally, this project uses git submodules to manage these dependencies.

 ## Shell Configuration

 ### Zsh

-the Z shell (zsh) is set up
-with a number of frameworks and plugins to make your terminal experience more productive and enjoyable:
+the Z shell (zsh) is set up with a number of frameworks and plugins to make your terminal experience more productive and enjoyable:

 -   Frameworks and Themes
     -   [ohmyzsh/oh-my-zsh] - The framework for managing your zsh shell